saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="c6.1"></a> 6.1 Classes
 This section describes the rules of denoting classes in your code.
 #### <a name="r6.1.1"></a> 6.1.1  Denoting a class with a single constructor
 When a class has a single constructor, it should be defined as a primary constructor in the declaration of the class.
-In case the class contains only one explicit constructor - it should be converted to a primary constructor.
+If the class contains only one explicit constructor, it should be converted to a primary constructor.

 **Invalid example**:
 ```kotlin